Marker Logo

 this page online

-in Orleans Parish.
+Marker is in New Orleans, Louisiana, in Orleans Parish.
 It is in Iberville.
-Marker can be reached from North Claiborne Avenue just north of Iberville Street, on the right when traveling north.
+It can be reached from North Claiborne Avenue just north of Iberville Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 200 N Claiborne Ave, New Orleans LA 70112, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Sisters Of The Holy Family (within shouting distance of this marker); Marie C. Couvent (within shouting distance of this marker); Jordan B. Noble (within shouting distance of this marker); Capt.
-Andre Caillioux (within shouting distance of this marker); Paul Capdevielle (about 300 feet away, measured in a direct line); Jacques Phillippe Villere (about 400 feet away); Dominique You (about 400 feet away); Duplantier-Peniston Tomb (about 400 feet away).
-Touch for a list and map of all markers in New Orleans.
+At least 8 other markers are within walking distance of this marker: Sisters Of The Holy Family (within shouting distance of this marker); Marie C. Couvent (within shouting distance of this marker); Jordan B. Noble (within shouting distance

 Oscar James Dunn Marker image.
 Click for full size.